 Homemade Media Recipes

 Making your own media from scratch saves money, especially when culturing large amounts of flies.
 There are numerous homemade fruit fly media recipes.
-Below are two recipes for homemade media I have used with success.
-Consider modifying and experimenting with them to suite your needs.
+Below are three recipes for homemade media I have used with success.
+Consider modifying and experimenting with them to suit your needs.

 The “Harvey Peterson”